Provost (military police): Israel

 The Heyl HaMishtara HaTzva'it ("Military Police Corps") is the military police of the Israel Defense Forces.
 It also helps monitor prisons, both those containing Israeli soldiers and Palestinian detainees.

 Italy

-The Carabinieri is a gendarmerie force which acts as both the military police and one of the three national police forces in Italy.
+The Carabinieri is a gendarmerie force which acts as both military police and one of the three national police forces in Italy.
 The Guardia di Finanza also has some limited military police duties.

+During World War II, Fascist Italy had an Italian African Police (PAI) in Italian North Africa and Italian East Africa.

 Japan

 During World War II, the Kempeitai were the military police of the Imperial Japanese Army and the Tokkeitai were the military police of the Imperial Japanese Navy.
 They also performed intelligence and secret police functions and were active in Japan and its occupied territories.

 The Japan Self-Defense Forces maintain military police units (警務隊, Keimutai).

 Malaysia

 The Kor Polis Tentera DiRaja (Royal Military Police Corps) performs military police duties in the Malaysian Army.
 Apart from enforcing discipline and conduct of members of the army, the corps oversees security of designated army installations, performs escort and ceremonial duties, and assists civil law enforcement authorities.
 The Kor Polis Tentera is also tasked with crime prevention and investigating criminal activities on Army property or by military personnel.

 With its roots in the British Royal Military Police, members of the Kor Polis Tentera DiRaja also wear the distinctive red peaked cap, white lanyard and belt, as well as a black brassard with the letters "MP" imprinted.

+In addition to the Kor Polis Tentera DiRaja in the Malaysian Army, both the Royal Malaysian Navy and Royal Malaysian Air Force have their own military police units.
+These units, known as the RMN Provost Unit and RMAF Provost Unit, respectively, are responsible for maintaining law and order and providing security within their respective branches.